MikeHeiber/KMC_Lattice/README.md

 - MVAPICH, http://mvapich.cse.ohio-state.edu/

 Once you have an MPI library installed, to build the KMC_Lattice library, copy the KMC_Lattice directory to your machine, set it as your working directory, and run `make`.
-Compilation flags have been set for GCC and PGI compilers.
-If you are using another compiler, you will need to edit the makefile and define your own compiler options.
+Compilation flags have been set for the GCC and PGI compilers.
+If you are using another compiler, you may need to edit the makefile and define your own compiler options.
 However, before you use the KMC_Lattice library, you should test it on your own hardware using the unit and system tests provided.
 Build the testing executable by running `make test`.
 Once the test build is complete, run `./test/KMC_Lattice_tests.exe`.
 Please report any build or testing errors in the [Issues](https://github.com/MikeHeiber/KMC_Lattice/issues) section.

-## Contact

-If you would like to contribute to the development of this project or would like some help in building an efficient KMC simulation tool for your specific scientific problem, please contact me to discuss a collaboration.
-You can check out my KMC research and other work on [Researchgate](https://www.researchgate.net/profile/Michael_Heiber).

 ## Package Contents